You must have a license before you can grow

 - All licenses expire on December 31 of the calendar year.
 License fees are not pro-rated.

-- ODA must receive all grower applications (renewals or new) by May 31.
+- ODA must receive all grower applications (renewals or new) by May 31 of the year you intend to grow.

 - You must have a copy of your license number before growing.